 These changes provided a police background review prior to receiving a gun permit.
 This policy focuses on issues in an applicant’s history that suggest a need for further inquiry.
 The study found that in non-firearm homicides, Connecticut did not differ from the other states in the survey.

-Part of the 1995 CT gun law focused on responsible gun ownership It raised the age for lawful ownership and required education in safe handling of guns.
+Part of the 1995 CT gun law focused on responsible gun ownership It raised the age for lawful ownership and required education in the safe handling of guns.
 Increased awareness of Gun safety and responsible gun ownership can also help reduce accidental personal injury.
 We here at Carter Mario urge everyone to take gun safety seriously and take all reasonable steps to avoid accidental injury.
-Every resident is safer when effective gun laws reduce the incidence of crimes such as assault and homicide as well accidental injury.
+Every resident is safer when effective gun laws reduce the incidence of crimes such as assault and homicide as well as accidental injury.